m-reza-rahman/jakartaee-docker/javaee/javaee-cafe-demo/database/README.md

 	**Note:** The docker-compose.yml has configurations to create the database objects and configure the database to use a volume name `pgdata`.
 The container created is named `JavaEEDemoDB`.

-2. You can now connect to the postgres database:
+2. You can now connect to the postgres database.

-	- Start the PostgreSQL interactive terminal `psql`:
+	-  Open up another console.
+Start the PostgreSQL interactive terminal `psql`:

 		```bash
 		$ docker exec -it JavaEEDemoDB psql -U postgres
 		```
-	- Execute `dt` commando to check the table created:
+	- Execute the `dt` commando to check the table created:

 		```bash
 		postgres=# \dt